dasch-swiss/dsp-tools/docs/index.md

   takes an XML file for bulk data import and replaces referenced internal IDs with IRIs.
 The mapping has to be provided with a JSON file.
 - [`dsp-tools start-stack / stop-stack`](./dsp-tools-usage.md#start-a-dsp-stack-on-your-local-machine)
-  assist you in running a DSP software stack on your local machine.
+  assist you in running a DSP stack on your local machine.